Passover is a powerful demonstration of the complexity of life.

 |

 Join us at Di Pescara’s in Northbrook Court for canasta & lunch at noon.
 The restaurant requires players to order food for lunch (no minimum required) as compensation for hosting us.
-Everyone is invited!
-If interested or would like to be added to the weekly text please let Marlene Tambourine know at 847-476-8887.

 |